-As noted previously, this benchmark data collection cycle includes only one CY of data.
-Accordingly, DHSS/DHCC included a feature in the TME data template that automatically creates data comparison/validation tables for a year over year comparison to each insurer's final 2021 data submitted in last year's cycle (if data was submitted last year).
-The goal is to help each insurer identify anomalies or unexpected changes in the data that can be proactively researched and resolved prior to submitting a complete and accurate Excel workbook to DHSS/DHCC.
-This is intended to expedite DHSS/DHCC's review of the data and minimize/avoid the need for insurers to resubmit data.
-The comparison/validation tabs will either be prepopulated with data or compute comparative results automatically based on data inputted by each insurer.
+As noted previously, this benchmark data collection cycle includes only two CYs of data.
+Accordingly, the DHSS/DHCC included a feature in the TME data template that automatically creates data comparison/validation tables (if data was submitted last year).
+The goal is to help each insurer identify anomalies or unexpected changes in the data that can be proactively researched and resolved prior to submitting a complete and accurate Excel workbook to the DHSS/DHCC.
+This is intended to expedite the DHSS/DHCC's review of the data and minimize/avoid the need for insurers to resubmit data.
+The comparison/validation tabs will either be prepopulated with data or compute comparative results automatically based on data input by each insurer.
 A summary of these comparison/validation tabs is provided below:

-2022 to 2021 TME Comp
+2022 TME Comp